 - Feedback is welcome by Indonesian workers as long as it is done in private and respectfully.
-Public criticism would lead employees to lose their respect and we recommend that the employers always give feedback in a polite manner.
+Public criticism would lead employees to lose their respect and we recommend that employers always give feedback in a polite manner.

 Terminating an employee in Indonesia requires approval from the Industrial Relations Court (IRC) and filing a lawsuit.
-But, if you make agreement with the worker, you can skip it and make the worker signing the mutual termination.
+But, if you make an agreement with the worker, you can skip it and make the worker signing the mutual termination.